 He served on the Wilkes Expedition, a four-year exploration of the Pacific Ocean.
 Colvocoresses wrote a book about the expedition, a milestone in American science.
 He called it Four Years in a Government Exploring Expedition.
 Colvos Passage, a tidal strait in Puget Sound, was named in his honor.

 As commander of the USS Supply during the Civil War, he captured a blockade runner bringing arms and munitions for the Confederates.

 He also raided Georgia, once capturing 26 soldiers and destroying a bridge to cut off the Confederate cavalry.
-At the close of the war he was a commander in the Pacific.
+At the close of the war he served as a commander in the Pacific.
 When a Spanish fleet menaced Valparaiso, Chile, Colvocoresses took action to protect American citizens and their property.

 His son, George Partridge Colvocoresse, served with him during the Civil War.
 He wrote,

 One who knew him well never heard him complain.
 His modesty and reserve never led him to seek personal advancement.
 He was simple in his habits, just and most honorable in his dealings with all men and affectionate in his family relations.

 Colvocoresses retired with the rank of captain in 1867 and moved to Litchfield with his second wife.
 On June 3, 1872, the 60-year-old veteran took a train to Bridgeport, where he planned to take an 11:00 p.m. steamer to New York and meet with his insurance agent.